 Some will take the vehicle and sell it "as-is," passing all the risk along to the buyer, though those sales don't fetch anywhere near top dollar.
 Others will try and move them at auction or sell them overseas.
 The best thing to do is take the car to the dealer and ask for a trade-in quote.

 Show Your Work

 Your best bet when trading-in a vehicle that's been in a wreck is to be honest.
 Even if the car passes the eye test, a dealer will be able to see details of the accident and the damage in the vehicle history report.
-A law passed in 2009 requires insurance companies to share data on totaled vehicles with the National Motor Vehicle Title Information System, a Justice Department database that dealers can access to flag damaged cars.
+Insurance companies must share data on totaled vehicles with the National Motor Vehicle Title Information System.
+According to DC.gov, this is a federal database that dealers can access to flag damaged cars.
 As a result, trying to pass your vehicle off as a car only driven to and from the grocery store one night per week is unlikely to work.